UW-MLGEO/MLGEO2024_TC_Tracks_Intensity/README.md

 - Execute the next code block to select the most meaningful data

 ### Running the Exploratry Data Analysis
+- Import the appropriate libraries
+- Ensure file paths are set apprpriately
+- Investigate basic statistics of the data (min, max, mead, stdev) using the 4th code block
+- Execute the next code block to visualize the distribution of the features
+- Investigate the correlation of features by executing the final two code blocks

 ### Running the Dimentionality Reduction

+- Import the appropriate libraries
+- Ensure file paths are set apprpriately
+- Visualize the firstfew columns
+- Remove unwanted data with the next code block
+- Perform PCA analysis with the next 3 code block
+    - The first investigates all the data and the remaining two is specific to storm intensity and TC tracking
+- Perform the t-Distributed Stochastic Neighbor Embedding (t-Distributed Stochastic Neighbor) with the remaining script ()